 Five things I recall from Guelph.
 First, it was great to be next to the Guelph Arboretum.
 It was a great experience to go for walks and study all the signage, related to the names of trees, and projects that Guelph alumni had completed, by way of making the Arboretum a beautiful resource.

-I also remember that a childhood friend of mine, from when I lived in Montreal, studied horticulture at the University of Guelph in the 1960s.
+I also remember that a childhood friend, Stuart Clendenning, from when I lived in Montreal, studied horticulture at the University of Guelph in the 1960s.
 He was doing well, in his line of work, when I ran into him in Vancouver’s Gastown neighbourhood around the late sixties.
 He was on a visit to Vancouver at the time, as I recall.
 I haven’t seen him since.
 If anyone can help me get updated, about his whereabouts or life in the years that followed, please contact me.

 At the student residence, there were signs up about arrangements for composting, but there wasn’t any composting happening, at the time we were there.
 I’m hoping that composting will be implemented, or already has been implemented, at the student residences.

 The other thing I remember is the fitness centre, located a short walk from our rented townhouse.
 It was a good place to work out – with lots of interesting machines.
 With a little help from staff, I was able to get through my usual strength training routines, on the occasions I was at the fitness centre.
 I think I paid by the week.
 It didn’t cost much.